 What is the best time to climb Chimborazo?

 It's not advisable to climb between March and April because there's a huge amount of rain and snow.
-August can be very windy, but you can get good weather conditions during September and October.
+August can be very windy, while September and October can also offer decent conditions, just be prepared for unpredictable weather.

 The best option is to start the ascent before midnight, in order to be back no later than 10 a.m., as sunlight adds the risk of rock fall and the cloudy afternoon weather reduces the visibility of the trail.